Sherwood Forest, Montgomery County, Maryland: History

 A successful farmer, William Bradley built an elaborate Queen Anne-style addition to the house.
 William Bradley died in 1897, and John Bliler bought the property from Bradley's widow Mary Bradley by way of a mortgage in 1926.
 Bliler defaulted on the mortgage, and Mary Bradley bought back the property at a public auction in 1929.

 Mary Bradley sold the property to a developer in 1950, but she inserted a clause in the deed stating that she could continue to live in the house for free for the rest of her life.
 The deed also stated that she had the right to chop firewood on the land and she could walk her dogs on the land whenever she liked.
 Further, the deed stated that if the developer were to sell the portion of the land surrounding the house, she would receive half the proceeds of the sale.

 The house has been listed on the Montgomery County Master Plan for Historic Preservation.

 Sherwood Forest was developed by Kahn Construction Corporation.
 Homes were originally intended to be built in 1959, but homes were delayed until a water and sewage system was built in 1961.
 Homes were originally priced between $28,000 and $45,000 each.
 Better Homes and Gardens named one of the model homes a 1959 House of Ideas.
 Kahn intended the homes to be of better quality than typical homes, in order to provide long-term savings on maintenance costs to homeowners.

-Amenities
+Amenity

 Robin Hood Swim Club is located in Sherwood Forest.